jasdumas/jasdumas.github.io/_posts/2017-01-04-choosing-a-stat-test-with-beer.md

 # Residuals   24  36.44  1.5185
 ```

-As the p-value is higher than our significance level, we can fail to reject the hypothesis that beer ratings are no different between age groups.
-We can accept the alternative hypothesis that different age groups rate beer differently.
+As the p-value is higher than our significance level, we can fail to reject the null hypothesis and beer ratings have no statistical difference between age groups.
 In a real world analysis, you can determine beer ratings by gathering more data between age groups or ratings from a given platform, such as [**untapped**](https://untappd.com/) or [**Beer Advocate**](https://www.beeradvocate.com/).

 ----